James Wolfe: Louisbourg

-On 23 January 1758, James Wolfe was appointed as a Brigadier General, and sent with Major General Jeffrey Amherst in the fleet of Admiral Boscawen to lay siege to Fortress of Louisbourg in New France (located in present-day Cape Breton Island, Nova Scotia).
+On 23 January 1758, James Wolfe was appointed as a brigadier general, and sent with Major General Jeffrey Amherst in the fleet of Admiral Boscawen to lay siege to the Fortress of Louisbourg in New France (located in present-day Cape Breton Island, Nova Scotia).
 Louisbourg stood near the mouth of the St Lawrence River, and its capture was considered essential to any attack on Canada from the east.
 An expedition the previous year had failed to seize the town, because of a French naval build-up.
 For 1758 Pitt sent a much larger Royal Navy force to accompany Amherst's troops.
 Wolfe distinguished himself in preparations for the assault, the initial landing and in the aggressive advance of siege batteries.
 The French capitulated in June of that year in the Siege of Louisbourg (1758).
 He then participated in the Expulsion of the Acadians in the Gulf of St. Lawrence Campaign (1758).

 The British had initially planned to advance along the St Lawrence and attack Quebec that year, but the onset of winter forced them to postpone to the following year.
 Similarly a plan to capture New Orleans was rejected, and Wolfe returned home to England.
 Wolfe's part in the taking of the town brought him to the attention of the British public for the first time.
 The news of the victory at Louisbourg was tempered by the failure of a British force advancing towards Montreal at the Battle of Carillon and the death of George Howe, a widely respected young general whom Wolfe described as "the best officer in the British Army".
 He died at almost the same time as the French general.